 US Policy in Haiti

 We can start with the non-movement in US policy.
 Ambassador Brian Nichols, the new(ish) US State Department Assistant Secretary for the Western Hemisphere, appeared before Congress on Thursday, February 3, along with others, to discuss the Biden administration’s priorities for the region.
-Nichols was questioned about US policy toward Haiti, with the most from the House Haiti Caucus co-founder, Andy Levin (D-MI).
+Nichols was questioned about US policy toward Haiti, with the most pointed comments coming from the House Haiti Caucus co-founder, Andy Levin (D-MI).

 Nichols explained why the US continues to work with interim prime minister Ariel Henry, all the while reiterating the mantra that the US is not taking a side, but rather encouraging dialog among different sectors of Haitian society.
 Levin once again took the administration to task for working with Henry, who Levin notes has been implicated in the assassination of Jovenal Moïse following the disclosure of communications between Henry and people who are prime sustpects in the murder investigation (more on this below).